 Understanding the users of your service or product – their needs, motivations, and the actual user situation, are often necessary in order to create a solution that will give you the results you want to achieve.
 A well-thought-out target group analysis is essential for an effective strategy.

-When we conduct a target group analysis, we define the target groups’ behavior and needs in order to take design decisions and tests.
-With these tools we then verify that the solution actually provides the intended benefits.
+When I conduct a target group analysis, I define the target groups’ behavior and needs in order to take design decisions and tests.
+With these tools I then verify that the solution actually provides the intended benefits.
 Common techniques include data analysis, surveys, interviews, focus groups, observational studies, or a combination of these.

 To write so that people understand is not the easiest, but the most important.
 Text production is also about creating stories we recognize and dedicate ourselves, or on the contrary, allows us to meet new ideas and places.